Harm caused by gambling

 The objective of the Finnish gambling system is to prevent the harmful effects caused by gambling.
 In reforming the gambling system and Lotteries Act, the objective is to reduce the social, financial and health-related harm caused by gambling activities.

-In Finland, gambling operations are run by Veikkaus, the Finnish National Lottery.
+In Finland, gambling operations are run by State owned company Veikkaus Oy.
+Veikkaus Oy started its operations in 2017, as the previous three operators Fintoto, Finland’s Slot Machine Association (RAY), and Veikkaus merged into a single gambling company.
 The Finnish gambling system is based on a statutory monopoly.
 Gambling activities are regulated by the Lotteries Act: